StackExchange/blackbox/README.md

 BlackBox
 ========

-Safely store secrets in Git/Hg for use by Puppet.
+Safely store secrets in Git/Hg.
+These commands make it easy for you to GPG encrypt specific files in a repo so they are "encrypted at rest" in your repository.
+However, the scripts make it easy to decrypt them when you need to view or edit them, and decrypt them for for use in production.
+Originally written for Puppet, now works with any Git or Mercurial repository.

 Overview
 ========

 The goal is to have secret bits (passwords, private keys, and such) in your VCS repo but encrypted so that it is safe.
-On the puppet masters they sit on disk unencrypted but only readable by Puppet Master.
+On the puppet masters they sit on disk unencrypted but are readlabe (decrypted) for use by the Puppet Master (or whoever needs full access).

 How does this work?
 ===================